prachi-gulihar/Technical-writing-portfolio/README.md

 (AA) is built and extensive analysis of the double auction mechanism of cache trading is done with key objectives to provide crucial insights on mitigation of the traffic flood.
 The design of the simulation analysis comprises of Bitbrains dataset of 1250 server machines whose configuration is used for optimal allocation.
-To select the optimal caches, the53 MATLAB R2013a version is used in the laptop of Intel Core i3 processor, RAM 4GB, operating system-64 bit.
+To select the optimal caches, the MATLAB R2013a version is used in the laptop of Intel Core i3 processor, RAM 4GB, operating system-64 bit.
 The schedule of workflows is preprocessed and is fed to the whale algorithm and the results are stored in a CSV file which is inputted to the AA using Engine